rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

 *"I'm just trying to help"* - said Sam apologetically, walking about to face the statue.

-*"I'm sorry Sam, I wasn't trying to be rude but..."* - she said standing to the side of the statue, leaving the phrase incomplete as most people tend to do excusing a horrible trait of themselves.
-She got fixated on Sam's face filled with regret and walked discouraged towards Sam as she tried to think on ways to read the text.
+*"I'm sorry Sam, I wasn't trying to be rude but..."* - she said standing to the side of the statue, leaving the phrase incomplete as most people tend to do excusing a horrible trait of themselves, you know you are in for trouble when someone says ‘I am not racist but’ followed by the most insulting statement ever.

+Sam's face told the entire story, he felt regret and discouraged at his failed attempt to be helpful.
+Hannah submerged herself in her thoughts analysing their current predicament.

 *"`Ipsa scientia potestas est.`"* - said Amir's voice.

-*"What?"* - said Hannah confused.
+*"...
+I'm sorry, What?"* - said Hannah confused.

 *"Ipsa scientia potestas est... that's what it says here"* - restated Amir's voice from behind the statue.